jsafrane/scratch/storage-tests.md

 * Add a new test job that will run tests for all volume plugins incl. iSCSI and Ceph.
 This requires multiple changes covered in the chapter below.

 ### Extra job for volume plugin tests.
-As written above, iSCSI, Ceph RBD and CephFS test have `[Feature:Volumes]` tag and do not run in any existing job, because no job install Ceph or iSCSI client utilities.
+As written above, iSCSI, Ceph RBD and CephFS test have `[Feature:Volumes]` tag and do not run in any existing job, because no job install Ceph or iSCSI client utilities and/or kernel modules.

-These tests need:
-* iSCSI and Ceph kernel modules, which are not available on GCI / COS (the usual OS for e2e test).
-* Client utilities present on the OS.
-They are not available neither on COS or Ubuntu image used in e2e tests.
-  * -> **Let kubelet run mount utilities in containers instead of the host**.
-There already exists alpha feature `MOUNT_CONTAINERS` that does exactly that.
-As benefit, we check that MountPropagation feature works as expected and we catch regressions early.
-See below where the container comes from and how it's deployed.

-New code (or configuration):
+In order to run these tests, we need:
 * **Prepare a container image with mount utilities for NFS, Gluster, iSCSI, Ceph RBD and CephFS**.
 There is proof-of-concept in [jsafrane/mounter-daemonset repo](https://github.com/jsafrane/mounter-daemonset).
 It will end up in `test/images/volume-tester/mount`.
+Kubelet already has a way howto run these moun

 * **Add new option `--deploy-storage-utilities` parameters to `test/e2e.go`**.
 This will cause E2E test to install a DaemonSet with the aforementioned container on all nodes.
 All nodes then can use NFS, Gluster, iSCSI, Ceph RBD and CephFS (assuming they have correct kernel modules available).